- Allergic Living - http://allergicliving.com -

 Make sure you consult with a dietitian well-versed in celiac disease because the level of carbohydrates, proteins and fats in gluten-free foods can differ greatly from those made with wheat products.
 And make sure you follow up with the dietitian on a regular basis, since this is not an easy combination of conditions to manage.

-In children, the symptoms can be mistaken for autism, as in the case of a 5 year-old Alberta boy whose physical and behavioural development had been normal until he was 2, when he changed.
+In children, the symptoms can be mistaken for autism, as in the case of a 5 year-old Alberta boy whose physical and behavioral development had been normal until he was 2, when he changed.
 He struck out, was picky with food, had problems communicating, was tired and suffered from itchiness and painful bloating.
 But his parents refused to accept the initial diagnosis of severe autism.

 They brought him to an Edmonton specialist who noticed the boy ate a diet high in wheat products and ordered a nutritional assessment.
-It turned out the boy was deficient in vital, fat-soluble vitamins such as A, D and E, in omega-3 fatty acids and polyunsaturated omega-6 fatty acids, in coenzyme Q10, necessary for the basic functioning of cells, and in folate, a lack of which of which can lead to depression, weight loss and other behavioural disorders.
+It turned out the boy was deficient in vital, fat-soluble vitamins such as A, D and E, in omega-3 fatty acids and polyunsaturated omega-6 fatty acids, in coenzyme Q10, necessary for the basic functioning of cells, and in folate, a lack of which of which can lead to depression, weight loss and other behavioral disorders.

 Further blood tests for antibodies indicative of celiac disease proved positive.
-After gluten was eliminated from his diet, his behaviour rapidly changed and he was integrated into a regular school class.
+After gluten was eliminated from his diet, his behavior rapidly changed and he was integrated into a regular school class.
 The moral of this story?
 Keep an open mind.

 Article printed from Allergic Living: http://allergicliving.com